 The ability to recognize kin can be seen as a form of social intelligence, enabling plants to optimize their growth strategies depending on the presence of related or unrelated individuals.
 This behavior aligns with the principles of kin selection, a concept in evolutionary biology that suggests organisms will favor the survival of relatives because they share a significant proportion of their genetic material.
 By cooperating with their kin, plants like the sea rocket can improve the chances of their genes being passed on to future generations.

-Broader Impacts on Plant Ecology
+Broader Impacts on Plant Ecology and Agriculture

 Moreover, the study of kin recognition in plants could open the door to further research into the behavioral complexity of other plant species.
 While the sea rocket is a coastal plant, similar behaviors may exist in different species that live in densely populated environments where competition for resources is fierce.
-Exploring these dynamics could provide new insights into the social structures within plant communities and how plants contribute to ecosystems' overall health and stability.
+Exploring these dynamics could provide new insights into the social structures within plant communities and how plants contribute to the ecosystem’s overall health and stability.

 Conclusion